leoneila/learning-library/data-management-library/exadata-database-service-on-dedicated-infrastructure-get-started/lab4-create-dbhome/lab4-create-dbhome.md

     ![Database Home display name](./images/dbhome-display-name.png " ")

     **Database image**: Determines what Oracle Database version is used for the database.
-You can have databases with different minor versions the same database home.
+You can have databases with different minor versions in the same database home.
 The major versions must remain the same.
 By default, the latest Oracle-published database software image is selected.

     Click **Change Database Image** to use an older Oracle-published image or a custom database software image that you have created in advance, then select an Image Type: